 Economists cite several reasons for the market jitters.
 Although interest rates have come down some, in November they hit their highest level in seven years.
 The stock market has been very volatile.
 And there’s still uncertainty over how badly the just-ended federal government shutdown will hurt U.S. economic growth and for how long.

 Other factors weigh on consumers’ minds as well.
 Last year’s federal tax law changes removed the deductibility of local property taxes and reduced the limit for mortgage interest deductions, a particular factor for higher-priced properties.
 Finally, foreign buying interest in the U.S. has fallen in recent months, particularly from the Chinese — impacting coastal city markets like New York and Los Angeles

 REX agents are seeing more sellers reducing prices to stay ahead of any further market deterioration.
-And we’ve been applying our using machine learning tools to help them to select optimal pricing to move their property while maximizing the money sellers keep from the sale by keeping our all-in brokerage fee at 2%.
+And we’ve been applying our using machine learning tools to help them to select optimal pricing to move their property while maximizing the money sellers keep from the sale by keeping our all-in brokerage fee as low as 2%.

 In a sale recently handled by REX in Austin, for instance the seller’s net proceeds from the sale of his $400,000 house was $82,000 once the $300,000 mortgage was paid.
 Had the seller used a traditional MLS broker, the net proceeds would have been $71,000.
 For the transaction, REX Austin was delighted to be able to save the seller $11,000.